Prakash251299/Linkify/README.md

 # Linkify
-A music player cum social media application which recommend people of the basis of their music likes.
+A music player cum social media application which connects people of the basis of their music taste.

 ## Deployment